 Hora and the castle, what the pirates missed

 A naturally fortified rocky promontory rises above the Cycladic houses.
 Hidden from pirates’ eyes, the island’s Hora and its castle reflect their Byzantine and Venetian past.
 Hike up to the castle for a memorable view.
-Below you the lovely Voreina quarter is full of houses with their own wells and olive presses.
-You’ll want to investigate the abandoned windmills at Troulos, the shops and cafes at Platystenos, and relax in Monk’s Mill square (Kalogerikos Milos), a veritable balcony over the Aegean.
+Below you, the lovely Voreina quarter is full of houses with wells and olive presses.
+You’ll want to investigate the abandoned windmills at Troulos, the shops and cafes at Platystenos, and relax in Kalogerikos Milos (Monk’s Mill Square), a veritable balcony over the Aegean.

 Aigiali or Katapola?
 Not any old port in a storm

 Which of the island’s two harbours will you choose as the ideal backdrop for your holiday?
 The music and lounge bars on the sandy beach of Lakki at Aigiali, or family-friendly Katapola with its traditional cafes and long walks along the shore?
-You decide.
+Your choice.